17.10.2020

 • a bunch of ripe dill (with seeds).

 First you need to prepare the barrel.
-To kill all harmful microorganisms, you can use juniper brewed with boiling water or another similar herb.
-Divide the salt into two parts: two-thirds - for the first salting, the rest - for the second.
-Place the mushrooms on the bottom of the barrel, salt them well, put the next layer on top.
+To kill all harmful microorganisms, you can use juniper or other similar herb brewed with boiling water.
+Divide the salt into two parts: two thirds for the first salting, the rest for the second.
+Place the mushrooms at the bottom of the barrel, salt them thoroughly, and place the next layer on top.
 Do the same with the remaining chickens.
-Fill the barrel with water, not topping up about nine centimeters to the brim.
+Fill the barrel with water, adding about nine centimeters to the brim.

-Put a wooden circle on top and press it with oppression (something heavy).
+Place a wooden circle on top and press with pressure (something heavy).
 Salt for a week, periodically remove the foam.
 After a week, drain the water and salt the mushrooms again.
 This time add cloves and peas to the salt.
-Place the dill at the very bottom.
-Mushrooms lay out in layers interspersed with salt.
-Press down on top.
+Place dill at the very bottom.
+Arrange the mushrooms in layers interspersed with salt.
+Press down on top with pressure.

-The pickle will be ready only in a month and a half.
-Chickens will turn out tender and crispy, not too salty.
-You can safely cook salads and other dishes with them.
+The pickles will be ready only in a month and a half.
+The chickens will be tender and crispy, not too salty.
+You can safely prepare salads and other dishes with them.

-From this recipe, you can learn how to pickle chicken mushrooms quickly using hot method salting.
-Mushrooms are just as crispy and dense as in the previous one.
+From this recipe you can learn how to quickly pickle chicken mushrooms using hot method pickling.
+The mushrooms turn out just as crispy and dense as in the previous one.

 For salting you will need:

-Mushrooms need to be washed, cleaned, put in a saucepan and boil for five minutes.
-After that, pour out the used water, rinse the mushrooms with cold running water.
-Pour new water into the pan and boil the chickens again for a few minutes.
-All bitterness and harmful substances out of the mushrooms.
+Mushrooms need to be washed and peeled, place in a saucepan and boil for five minutes.
+After this, pour out the used water and rinse the mushrooms with cold running water.
+Pour new water into the pan and boil the chicken again for a few minutes.
+All the bitterness and harmful substances will leave the mushrooms.

-Boil three liters of water in a separate container, then throw salt, cloves, peas and pepper into them.
-Throw the mushrooms in a colander so that all the water from them is glass.
+Boil three liters of water in a separate container, then add salt, cloves, peas and pepper.
+Place the mushrooms in a colander to drain all the water.
 Place them in salty broth.
 Boil for a few minutes.
-Thus, the chickens are fed with salt.
+This way, the chickens will be saturated with salt.

-Wash glass jars, dry, ignite over steam.
-In each put two cloves of garlic, a couple of rings onion and bay leaf.
-Pour the mushrooms along with the brine into jars, roll up the lids.
-Turn the jars upside down and leave to cool to room temperature.
-Then put in the refrigerator.
+Wash glass jars, dry them, heat them over steam.
+In each place put two cloves of garlic, a couple of rings onions and bay leaf.
+Pour the mushrooms along with the brine into jars and roll up the lids.
+Turn the jars over and leave to cool to room temperature.
+Then put it in the refrigerator.

-No less tasty are these forest gifts fried.
-Many housewives who are not too familiar with this product are wondering how much to cook chicken mushrooms before frying.
+These forest gifts are no less tasty when fried.
+Many housewives who are not too familiar with this product are wondering how long to cook chicken mushrooms before frying.
 It all depends on individual taste preferences.
-One has only to take into account that overcooked chickens can begin to fall apart.
-Typically, the cooking time is five to ten minutes.
+Just keep in mind that overcooked chicken may begin to fall apart.
+Typically the cooking time is between five and ten minutes.

-First, you need to wash the mushrooms, remove the forest dirt with a sharp knife.
-For batter, you can take mayonnaise, white flour, eggs, salt, spices.
-Pour vegetable oil into the pan thin layer.
-When it is hot, place the chickens, boned in batter, in it.
-Fry seven minutes.
-Serve with black bread, potatoes or salad.
+First, you need to wash the mushrooms and remove forest dirt with a sharp knife.
+For the batter, you can take mayonnaise, white flour, eggs, salt, and spices.
+Pour vegetable oil into a frying pan thin layer.
+When it is hot, place the chicken coated in batter there.
+Fry for seven minutes.
+Serve with brown bread, potatoes or salad.

 Cockerel salad for the winter

-With chickens you can roll up for the winter delicious salad.
-To prepare this salad, you need the following products:
+You can roll up chickens for the winter delicious salad.
+To prepare this salad you need the following products:

-First you need to prepare a few glass jars.
-You can sterilize them by placing them in a large container of boiling water or using microwave oven.
-Lids also need to be heat treated.
-After that, prepare the mushrooms: washed and peeled, cut into halves or into three parts (depending on size).
+First you need to prepare several glass jars.
+You can sterilize them by placing them in a large container with boiling water or using microwave.
+The lids also need to be heat treated.
+After this, prepare the mushrooms: wash and peel them and cut them into halves or three parts (depending on size).

-Boil chickens in water for fifteen minutes to get rid of bitterness.
-Rinse in a colander with running cold water.
-Cut the peeled onion into cubes, fry until golden brown.
-Separately fry the tomatoes.
+Boil the chicken in water for fifteen minutes to remove the bitterness.
+Rinse in a colander with cold running water.
+Cut the peeled onion into cubes and fry until golden crust.
+Fry the tomatoes separately.

-Put mushrooms, tomatoes and onions in a saucepan, pour water.
-Boil on low heat for an hour.
-Then turn off the stove, and place the salad in jars, roll up.
+Place mushrooms, tomatoes and onions in a saucepan and add water.
+Cook over low heat for an hour.
+Then turn off the stove, place the salad in jars and roll up.
 Bon appetit!

-Ringed cap (Rozites Cortinarius caperatus) is popularly referred to as "chicken".
+Ringed cap (Rozites Cortinarius caperatus) is popularly called “chicken”.

-The name is explained very simply: the cap of a young mushroom resembles a cap, and it has a white ring on its stem.
-True, many other mushrooms are also very similar to caps of various styles, put up for better viewing on coasters in the form of mushroom legs.
-No wonder the upper part of the mushroom is called the cap.
-It is more difficult to explain why people, apt for names, compared the mushroom with poultry.
-Maybe it tastes a bit like chicken.
-Or maybe because this mushroom is usually very clean on the outside, forest rubbish almost does not stick to its hat, as if sprinkled with mother-of-pearl powder.
-Here is the association with a neat chicken - a good owner has nowhere to get dirty.
+The name is explained very simply: the cap of the young mushroom resembles a cap, and it has a white ring on the stem.
+True, many other mushrooms are also very similar to caps of different styles, displayed for better viewing on stands in the shape of mushroom legs.
+It’s not for nothing that the top part of the mushroom is called the cap.
+It is more difficult to explain why people, apt with names, compared the mushroom to poultry.
+Maybe its taste is somewhat reminiscent of chicken.
+Or maybe because this mushroom is usually very clean on the outside, and almost no forest debris sticks to its cap, as if sprinkled with mother-of-pearl powder.
+This is the association with a neat chicken - a good owner has no place for it to get dirty.

-Not everyone, even experienced mushroom pickers, is aware of the high culinary merits of this mushroom.
-For example, the well-known Belarusian naturalist writer and expert on mushrooms Dmitry Bespaly in his book “With a full basket” only mentions the existence of such an edible mushroom.
-Many even consider it suspicious.
-There are certain reasons for this too: to some extent, the cap resembles a deadly poisonous pale grebe, primarily with its ring on the leg.
+Not everyone, even experienced mushroom pickers, knows about the high culinary merits of this mushroom.
+For example, the famous Belarusian naturalist writer and mushroom expert Dmitry Bespaly in his book “With a Full Basket” only mentions the existence of such edible mushroom.
+Many generally consider him suspicious.
+There are also certain reasons for this: to some extent, the cap resembles the deadly poisonous pale grebe, primarily with its ring on the stem.

-That is why it is best to get acquainted with this mushroom with the help of an experienced person who collects caps not for the first time and knows them well.
+That is why it is best to get acquainted with this mushroom with the help of an experienced person who has collected caps more than once and knows them well.

 The mushroom is edible.

-Cap up to 3-10 cm, at first pistillate, then spherical-closed and finally open, smooth, wrinkled and cracked when dry.
+The cap is up to 3-10 cm, initially pistil-shaped, then spherical-closed and finally open, smooth, wrinkled and cracked when dry.

 Experts pay attention to the peculiar coloring of the top of the cap of the ringed cap.
-It is necessarily yellowish, light brown in color and seems to be slightly covered with pearl dust, which is why it has a peculiar radiant shade.
-It distinguishes it from other agaric mushrooms and from the same pale toadstool by the clayey, brownish color of the plates, which is lighter in young mushrooms and saturated in old ones.
-If it seems that the plates are rather gray than light brown, then it is better not to take such a mushroom at all until you learn to recognize the cap in any situation.
+It is necessarily yellowish, light brown in color and seems to be slightly covered with pearl dust, which is why it has a peculiar shining hue.
+It is distinguished from other lamellar mushrooms and from the same pale toadstool by the clayey, brownish color of the plates, lighter in young mushrooms and richer in old ones.
+If it seems that the plates are more gray than light brown, then it is better not to take such a mushroom at all until you learn to recognize the cap in any situation.

-As you can see in the photo, the leg of the ringed cap is long, up to 12 cm high, up to 3 cm in diameter, with a whitish ring in the form of an attached thin film:
+As can be seen in the photo, the leg of the ringed cap is long, up to 12 cm high, up to 3 cm in diameter, with a whitish ring in the form of an attached thin film:

-The leg is even, dense, yellowish, slightly scaly above the ring, at the base with the remnant of the tuber, usually disappearing or barely noticeable.
+The leg is smooth, dense, yellowish, slightly scaly above the ring, at the base with a remnant of a tuber, usually disappearing or barely noticeable.

 The pulp is yellowish with a pleasant smell and taste.
 The cap is not inferior in taste to champignons.

-It grows very abundantly in pine forests among mosses, on soil with high-moor peat and in spruce forests on acidic soil.
-There they grow in large companies, although always at some distance from each other.
-Most often, especially in the depths of the forest, chickens reach a small size, with age, the hats become flat, with a diameter no larger than a large apple.
+It grows very abundantly in pine forests among mosses, on soil with high peat and in spruce forests on acidic soil.
+There they grow in large groups, although always at some distance from each other.
+Most often, especially in the depths of the forest, chickens reach a small size; with age, the caps become flat, with a diameter no larger than a large apple.
 But sometimes there are unusually many of them.

-It differs from inedible cobwebs (Cortinarius) in the absence of an unpleasant odor and the presence of a well-developed ring with a double edge on the leg.
+It differs from inedible cobwebs (Cortinarius) by the absence of an unpleasant odor and the presence on the stem of a well-developed ring with a double edge.

-See what the mushroom cap mushroom looks like in these photos:
+See what the ringed cap mushroom looks like in these photos:

 How to use the cap mushroom

 The ringed cap has a delicate taste.
-You can use this mushroom for cooking, frying, pickling and pickling.
+This mushroom can be used for boiling, frying, pickling and pickling.

-The ringed cap belongs to the fourth category of mushrooms.
-It is best to eat young mushrooms with caps that have not yet opened, which can be used to prepare various dishes and harvested for future use in dried, salted and pickled form.
+The annular cap belongs to the fourth category of mushrooms.
+It is best to eat young mushrooms with caps that have not yet opened, which can be used to prepare various dishes and stored for future use in dried, salted and pickled form.

-The healing properties of chicken caps are also little known in Russia.
+The healing properties of cap hens are also little known in Russia.
 But in Belarus this mushroom is valued for its healing properties.
-A widely known recipe for compresses for lymphadenitis is to mix dry mushrooms with honey and lard and apply to swollen glands.
+A widely known recipe for compresses for lymphadenitis is to mix dry mushrooms with honey and lard and apply to the swollen glands.

-In Czechoslovakia, kidneys were treated with a decoction of these mushrooms and stones were removed from the kidneys; in Poland, they were removed from them with brine hangover syndrome and taken for swelling of the extremities.
-In scientific medicine, there is no information about the healing properties of these mushrooms.
+In Czechoslovakia, a decoction of these mushrooms was used to treat kidneys and remove kidney stones; in Poland, they were removed with brine hangover syndrome and taken for swelling of the extremities.
+There is no information in scientific medicine about the healing properties of these mushrooms.

-Already at the end of August and from the beginning of September we are going to mushroom hunting.
-And from there we proudly carry our trophies in the form of strong mossiness mushrooms, mushrooms, elegant boletus and boletus, black and white mushrooms, honey mushrooms, volnushki and chanterelles.
-It remains only to cook them, and in winter enjoy delicious salted and pickled mushrooms.
-Yes, and for hostesses, this is a lifesaver both on holidays and on fasting days.
+Already at the end of August and the beginning of September we are going on a mushroom hunt.
+And from there we proudly carry our trophies in the form of strong moss mushrooms, boletus mushrooms, elegant boletuses and aspen boletuses, black and white milk mushrooms, honey mushrooms, voles and chanterelles.
+All that remains is to cook them, and in winter enjoy delicious salted and pickled mushrooms.
+And for housewives this is a lifesaver both on holidays and on fasting days.

-While we clean them, there is time to think in what form they will be presented: dried, pickled or salted.
-In this article we will talk about salting mushrooms.
-There are many recipes, as well as tips for their proper preparation.
+While we are cleaning them, there is time to think about how they will be presented: dried, pickled or salted.
+In this article we will talk about pickling mushrooms.
+There are many recipes, as well as tips for preparing them correctly.

 • flywheel (Polish mushroom, green and red, variegated);